iranges package

 Returns:

-Numpy vector with the number of overlaps for each range in query.
+NumPy vector with length same as number of query ranges, value represents the number of overlaps in self for each query.

 Parameters: